Palmegg/M365/Enrollment guides/Intune Hybrid join/Readme.md

 ### Completion

 When the process reports **Success**, click **Reseal**.
-The device reboots back to the ready state and is now prepared for handoff to the end user (user phase sign-in will be faster because core provisioning already ran).
+The device reboots back to the ready state and is now ready to be signed into with the users credentials.

 > [!NOTE]
 > If failure occurs, photograph/log the error details before exiting.